 Kitchen appliances are mainly electrical or mechanical machines we use in the kitchen to get some household chores done with ease.
 Kitchen appliances are used for cleaning, cooking or preservation purposes.
 Examples of these appliances are the refrigerators, vacuum sealer, microwaves, cookers, dishwashers, and the list goes on and on.

 Many times when we get a new appliance for our kitchens we start to worry about repairs and spoilage and we want this appliance to serve its purpose and last us for a very long time.
-Now clearly for any appliance to last longer, be it kitchen or not for kitchen requires a very good maintenance for a longer life span of the appliance.
+Now clearly for any appliance to last longer, be it kitchen or not for kitchen requires a very good maintenance for a longer life span of the appliance, as well as a good home warranty that covers the appliance should it need repairs in the future.
+You can learn more about home warranties by clicking the link.

 Now this question may arise, what are the necessary maintenance measures I should take to save guard the life span of my appliances?
 Well below are five major tips that works for almost all kitchen appliances that are found in most households,